Max Planck PhDnet Statutes

 3 Aims

-The network’s main aims are to improve the qualification of all MPS-PhDs and to identify and address concerns common to MPS-PhDs across different institutes.
+The network’s main aims are to improve the professional and academic development of all MPS-PhDs and to identify and address concerns common to MPS-PhDs across different institutes.

 To improve the qualification of MPS-PhDs, the PhDnet